sihai571332/SR/docker/cav/edge/README.md

 where 192.168.33.22 is your vehicle IP address

-3. After the changes, start the vehicle service first and run the 'buildrun.sh' script
+4. After the changes, start the vehicle service first and run the 'run.sh' script

-$ bash buildrun.sh
+$ bash run.sh